 bdr.extract_timestamp_from_ksuuid_v2

 This function extracts the timestamp component of KSUUID v2.
-The return value is of type timestamptz .
+The return value is of type timestamptz.

+Synopsis

 bdr.extract_timestamp_from_ksuuid_v2(uuid)

+Parameters

 • UUID - KSUUID v2 value to extract timestamp from.

+Notes

+This function executes only on the local node.

+KSUUID v1 functions

 Functions for working with KSUUID v1 data, K-Sortable UUID data(v1).
 Deprecated - See KSUUID in the sequences documentation for details.

 bdr.gen_ksuuid

 This function generates a new KSUUID v1 value, using the current system time.
 The return value is of type UUID.

+Synopsis

 bdr.gen_ksuuid()

+Notes

+This function executes only on the local node.

 bdr.uuid_v1_cmp

 This function compares the KSUUID v1 values.

 It returns 1 if the first value is newer, -1 if the second value is lower, or zero if they are equal.

+Synopsis